 Earth: Colour: Brown, Earthy (duh!) colours; Direction: Center

-You might be wondering, however, why does colours keep coming up though?
-Yes, colours are associate with certain directions and certain elements – this is documented and you could eve say it’s a fact.
+You might be wondering, however, why do colours keep coming up though?
+Yes, colours are associated with certain directions and certain elements – this is documented, and you could even say it’s a fact.
 However, thinking that colours can make up for the elements one is lacking in your BaZi chart is a totally separate, made-up issue.
 The association of a colour with an element doesn’t actually mean anything if you’re talking about ‘remedies’.
 What IS a remedy actually?
 You can refer to my blog post here for the my thoughts and answers: Can You Change Your BaZi and Zi Wei Dou Shu Chart?

-There Is A Historical And Astrological Reason For Why Colours Were Associated With
+There Is A Historical And Astrological Reason For Everything

 The birth cycle of the 5 elements are as such: Metal=>Water=>Wood=>Fire=>Earth.
 Note that I’m disregarding which elements comes ‘first’.
 There are such debates in the Chinese classic but it doesn’t matter for now.

 The Wood element represents growth or a slow, gradually expanding energy before it becomes Fire which represents a burst, after which it leads to a consolidation which is Earth and so on and so forth.
-If you dig into the Chinese classics, the 5 Elements is merely a description of the life-and-death cycle of how energy moves.
-Everything is bound by this law.
+If you dig into the Chinese classics, the 5 Elements merely describes the life-and-death cycle of how energy moves.
+This law binds everything.
 It’s a bit like physics – energy isn’t truly lost, just transferred or transmuted to somewhere else.
-I recently had a client who is also a physicist and I can’t wait to tap into his brain to see how he views the world and reality from a physicists perspective.
+I recently had a client who is also a physicist and I can’t wait to tap into his brain to see how he views the world and reality from a physicist’s perspective.

-Now, why is green associate with Wood and why does it represent the East?
-Well, if you think about the direction in which the Earth spins and which part of Earth starts to experiencing spring first, you will get your answer.
+Now, why is green associated with Wood, and why does it represent the East?
+Well, if you think about the direction in which the Earth spins and which part of Earth starts to experience spring first, you will get your answer.
 The same logic can be applied to the other directions.
 No prizes for guessing why South represents Fire.

 What I’m trying to say here is that these colour associates are a reflection of our rich history and culture.
 That’s it.
 There is no magic.
 I wear my ‘unlucky colours’ to work, to sleep and to the gym, but I’d like to think I am doing pretty well.
 If lucky colours are expected to uplift our lives so much, wouldn’t our unlucky colours make our lives come crashing down too?

-We All Need To Change How We View Metaphysics
+We All Need To Change How We View Feng Shui & Chinese Metaphysics

 This is the section of the blog where I find myself getting a little peeved as I type this.
 Before anyone jumps to the conclusion that I am trying to throw shade or take a jab at another practitioner, allow me to just make it clear that if I wanted to do that, I would not blank out the name.
 And secondly, I’m pretty sure everyone agrees that whatever I write in this blog is already going against MANY ‘practitioners’ out there – my clear distaste for colours, charms, zodiac forecasts and every ridiculous act should have already made it clear what my stand is and the day that I started blogging can be seen as the day I sort of declared war on the industry.
 What I do or write is never about trying to take another person down – I’m really just trying to educate and share what I know and sometimes I have to use an example to let people see just how ridiculous things are, coming from even the famous and popular practitioners.
 Of course, there will always be a bunch of people who will believe whatever they read or hear from a famous practitioner – those are the ones I’m not looking to serve.